Boost Your SEO with Website Speed Optimization

 1. Why is website speed important for online success?

 Website speed is crucial because it impacts user experience, engagement, and SEO rankings.
-Fast-loading sites reduce bounce rates and increase the likelihood of visitors staying longer and interacting more, which can lead to higher conversion rates.
+Fast-loading sites reduce bounce rates.
+They increase the likelihood of visitors staying longer and interacting more.
+This can lead to higher conversion rates.

 2. How does website speed affect search engine optimization (SEO)?